 Nike gave the Elite 7 a slightly more relaxed upper compared to the earlier version.
 The heel and forefoot have decent snugness and just enough room for the toes to splay in comfort.
 There is a much better feel of midfoot security due to the Flywire cables.
 Medium is the available width of the shoe.
 Sizing is right on the money in the 7th edition of the Elite.

 Hexagonal lugs populate the area from the midfoot to the forefoot.
+These hexagonal patterns are still present in other versions, like the Nike Air Zoom Elite 10.
 Flex grooves are located in this area as well for better flexibility.
 Nike covers almost the entire outsole with carbon rubber.
 On the medial side of the outsole that extends from the heel to the midfoot is exposed EVA.
 Nike also features two slivers of rubber on the lateral side of the midfoot to the heel, separated by a vertical flex grooves to help guide the foot upon landings.
 Hence, these are called Guide Rails.

 A compression-molded EVA covers the length of the shoe for enhanced transition.
 In the forefoot, and beneath this foam, is the iconic, Nike Air Zoom bag, a thinly-made bag of air to add responsiveness for that race-like feel of a racing shoe.

 The upper is made of engineered and single-layered mesh for excellent breathability and structure despite the minimal use of overlays.
 Providing that customized fit is the presence of Flywire cables.
 These are the cords that are connected to the midsole and the laces for midfoot security.
 An asymmetrical lacing keeps pressure off the thin tongue.
 As mentioned, there is a plush feel because of the posh ankle collar and inner sleeve mesh.